Tisch Library Graduate Student Research Fellowships in the Arts and Humanities

 The selection committee will include the Director of the Center for the Humanities at Tufts (CHAT), members of the CHAT Advisory board, the Dean of the Graduate School as an ex officio member, and Tisch librarians.
 The Director of CHAT will serve as chair of the committee.

-This year's deadline is 5PM on Friday, March 10, 2017.
+Applications will be due in mid-March - check back soon for the official date.
 Applicants should be in touch with their graduate program directors in advance of the deadline.
 Nominations proceed from the department via the Summer Arts & Humanities Fellow Nomination Form.

 Please contact Martha Kelehan (email@example.com) with any questions about the Tisch award.